Looking for the best outdoor dining in Charlotte NC? Enjoy dinner or drinks al fresco from our list of some of the best patios in Charlotte.

 Because patio beer season is my favorite season!

-(I guess also because I’ve lived in Charlotte for almost 10 years, which means I’ve had the chance to eat and drink outside at a ton of Charlotte’s patios).
+(I guess also because I’ve lived in Charlotte for over 10 years, which means I’ve had the chance to eat and drink outside at a ton of Charlotte’s patios).

-This Charlotte restaurant guide was one of the hardest ones for me to write because there are just so many patio dining and drinking options in the Queen City, so this list was really hard to narrow down.
+This Charlotte restaurant guide was one of the hardest ones for me to write because there are just so many patio dining and drinking options in the Queen City in a variety of neighborhoods, so this list was really hard to narrow down.

-We’re lucky that you can basically eat outside all year round (and it’s been interesting to see how restaurants are adapting to patio dining through the colder months), which means we have a lot of options when it comes to outdoor drinking and dining.
+We’re lucky that you can basically eat outside all year round (and it’s been interesting to see how restaurants are adapting to patio dining through the colder months), which means we have a lot of options when it comes to outdoor seating.

 My best patios list started at more than twenty spots, and then I had to whittle away.
 Here’s a few things that helped me narrow my list: